 Beyond social, brands are also leveraging visual intelligence to capture and process sponsor exposures.
 For instance, a brand like Vivo will be able to gather the number of exposures that it received on TV and assign a media value to the sponsorship.

 How Visual Listening Works?

 So how does a visual listening platform identify your logo in millions of other images shared daily?
-Visual listening platforms use interest matching algorithms that identify common points in an object and enable computers to detect logos even if they are only shown partially at an angle (on a coffee cup for example).
-It turns out that most of us have already been using an interest matching algorithms on our mobile phones when we create panoramic images.
-Suppose you want to create a panoramic image the first step that system needs to do is match portions of images.
-To match regions of the image the solutions has to look for interest points on image regions that are unusual.
-It sounds easy, but then the system has to be robust enough to handle changes in viewpoint, significant changes in illumination, and make sure that all of this is done in real-time.
+Visual listening platforms use interest-matching algorithms that identify common points in an object and enable computers to detect logos even if they are only shown partially at an angle (on a coffee cup for example).
+It turns out that most of us have already been using interest-matching algorithms on our mobile phones when we create panoramic images.
+Suppose you want to create a panoramic image the first step that the system needs to do is match portions of images.
+To match regions of the image the solutions have to look for interest points in image regions that are unusual.
+It sounds easy, but then the system has to be robust enough to handle changes in viewpoint, and significant changes in illumination, and make sure that all of this is done in real-time.

 Visual Listening to Intelligence